bnjs/bnjs.github.io/notes/sam-altman-ideas-products-teams-and-execution-highlights.md

 ### Learning just a little bit of management skills, which first-time CEOs are usually terrible at, goes a long way.
 One of the speakers at YC this summer, who is now extremely successful, struggled early on and had his team turn over a few times.
 Someone asked him what his biggest struggle was and he said, turns out you shouldn't tell your employees they're fucking up every day unless you want them all to leave because they will.

 ### But as a founder, this is a very natural instinct.
-You think you can do everything the best and it’s easy to tell people when they’re not doing it well.
+You think you can do everything the best and it's easy to tell people when they're not doing it well.
 So learning just a little bit here will prevent this massive team churn.

 ## PRAISE YOUR EMPLOYEES